CentML/DeepView.Profile/README.md

 <h2 id="license">License</h2>

 Skyline is open source software that is licensed under the Apache 2.0 License.
-Please see the `LICENSE` file in this repository for more information.
+Please see the `LICENSE` and `NOTICE` files in this repository for more information.

+Inside the `samples` directory, we include code samples from third party developers that carry their own open source licenses.
+Please see the `README.md` and `LICENSE` files inside those directories for more information.

 <h2 id="authors">Authors</h2>